undergrad-partner-school

 Admissions

-In order to increase your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
-Discover some vital info about admission policy and requirements at Kenyon College.
+In order to improve your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
+Check out some vital info about admission at Kenyon College.

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 2,397 in 2025.
-Kenyon College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 2,397 in 2025.
+Kenyon College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.

 Test Scores

-The ACT composite average score for all the enrolled students in 2025 was 32 while the average GPA was 3.9.
-This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.
+The average ACT score for all the admitted students in 2025 was 32 while the average GPA was 3.9.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 712 and an average SAT Math score of 709.
+The SAT Critical Reading average score was 712 for the admitted students, while the average SAT Math score was 709.

 Average Test Scores